glasslabs/looking-glass/README.md

 **--modules** PATH, **-m** PATH, **$MODULES** *(Required)*

 The path to the modules.
 Module must be located under a `src` folder in the modules path.
-The modules path should be writable to `looking-glass`.
+The application will need to be able to create files and folders in this path.

 **--log.format** FORMAT, **$LOG_FORMAT** *(Default: "logfmt")*